 Any time you’re looking to have an elective surgery, it’s important that you do your research and consult a trusted doctor before you make your decision to ensure you are proceeding with the right type of surgery for your specific situation and needs.
 In hair restoration that means deciding between a Linear Hair Restoration or a Robotic FUE Hair Restoration.
 No matter how small the procedure, you should be aware of the best plan of action and be willing to follow through with the necessary care.
 For hair restoration procedures, you should see a surgeon who can differentiate between the different types of hair loss as this will affect their recommendations for your procedure.
-In order to partake in either of our surgeries, it’s imperative that you’re cleared as a candidate.
+In order to partake in either surgery, it’s imperative that a surgeon clear you as a candidate.

 Linear Strip Procedure

-In this procedure, a strip of scalp is surgically removed, and then closed with stitches.
-If the patient has a viable donor area, this procedure can be performed on the majority of candidates.
-It should be noted that this procedure leaves a linear scar on the scalp.
+In this procedure, a surgeon removes a strip of scalp and then closes with stitches.
+If the patient has a viable donor area, a surgeon can perform this procedure on the majority of candidates.
+You should note that this procedure leaves a linear scar on the scalp.
 If the patient has longer hair, they will likely not have an issue with a visible scar.
 However, you are more likely to notice some scarring if you enjoy short, buzzcut-like haircuts.
 With an experienced, board-certified surgeon, this scarring will be minimal despite your hair length, but it’s highly recommended that you seek out an experienced hair restoration surgeon.
 The skin of the scalp is thicker than anywhere else on the body and is more prone to scarring.
 You don’t want to trust your head to just anyone.

 Follicular Unit Extraction (FUE) Procedure